KSHobbyProjs/koeniglab-pmm-project/README.md

 # koeniglab-pmm-project
-A repository storing research progress into parametric matrix models (PMMs) applied to finite volume physics.
+A repository storing a program that runs a parametric matrix model on a physical model and plots the results.

 ---